Richard J. Davidson, Ph.D.

 William James and Vilas Research Professor of Psychology and Psychiatry and founder and director of the Center for Healthy Minds, University of Wisconsin-Madison

-Davidson is best known for his groundbreaking work studying emotion and the brain.
-A friend and confidante of the Dalai Lama, he is a highly sought after expert and speaker, leading conversations on wellbeing on international stages such as the World Economic Forum, where he serves on the Global Council on Mental Health.
-Time Magazine named Davidson one of “The 100 Most Influential People in the World” in 2006.
+A friend and long-time collaborator of the Dalai Lama, Davidson has brought the science of wellbeing to some of the world’s most prominent stages, including the World Economic Forum, where he serves on the Global Council on Mental Health.
+In 2006, Time magazine named him one of the 100 Most Influential People in the World.

-Davidson received his Ph.D. from Harvard University in psychology, psychopathology, and psychophysiology with a minor focus in behavioral neurology and neuroanatomy, and a B.S. in psychology from New York University.
+He holds a Ph.D. in psychology, psychopathology, and psychophysiology from Harvard University and a B.S. in psychology from New York University.